 These systems use a special quick-connect hose for connecting the Quick-Connect LP Gas Hose to all of the propane appliances, including the portable BBQs, camp stoves, etc. to this low-pressure propane system.

 How to Store an RV Grill Inside

-When storing your grill inside your RV, you can either store it in the vehicle's bed or under the table somewhere where it’ll be out of the way.
-However, do make sure to thoroughly clean your grill before you store it away.
+When storing your grill inside your RV, you can either store it in the vehicle’s bed or under the table somewhere where it’ll be out of the way.
+However, do make sure to thoroughly clean your grill before you put it away.
 Once cleaned, wrap it up in a zippered canvas bag.
-Make sure to tightly zip the bag to prevent it from smelling and store it away.
+And make sure to tightly zip the bag to prevent it from smelling.

 How to Keep an RV Grill Clean

 Most grills come with detailed instructions from the manufacturers on how to clean them.
 However, the most common way is to fire up your grill and char all the leftover food and then wipe everything away.
 Once done, use a grill brush to remove the tougher residue.

 In case turning up the heat doesn’t help, then put the grates inside a self-cleaning oven.
 This way, all the remaining residue will turn into ash.
 If you don’t have a self-cleaning oven, then you can even use an oven cleaner.

 Wait till the grill has cooled down completely, then remove the grate.
 Put it inside a garbage bag and spray the oven cleaner into the garbage bag, making sure to thoroughly coat the grate.
 Close the bag and let it grate inside overnight.
 After that, just rinse it off and use a grill brush to remove the remaining residue.